Ending preventable death and harm linked to birth control......

-The Message You Should Care About: The pill, the patch and the ring (Combination Hormonal Birth Control) are relatively safe, and most women may only experience the more common side effects such as nausea, headaches, dizziness, spotting weight gain, breast tenderness, etc.
+The pill, the patch and the ring (Combination Hormonal Birth Control) are relatively safe for many women who may only experience the more common side effects such as nausea, headaches, dizziness, spotting, weight gain, breast tenderness, etc.

-Unfortunately, the more dangerous side effect of this type of birth control drug (pill, patch & ring) is the increased risk of developing a blood clot which is a very dangerous medical condition which is often overlooked and frequently misdiagnosed.
+Unfortunately, the more dangerous side effect of these estrogen based drugs is the increased risk of developing a blood clot which is an extremely dangerous medical condition that is often overlooked, always understated and frequently misdiagnosed.

-Blood clots linked to the use of the pill, patch and ring effect approximately 20,000 out of the 10.8 million women in the U.S. that use these types of birth control drugs every year.
-The impact of these blood clots include an very conservative estimate of 1,000 deaths every year in the U.S. due to the most dangerous type of blood clot which is called a pulmonary embolism.
+The impact of these dangerous blood clots include a conservative estimate of 1,000 deaths every year in the U.S. due to the most dangerous type of blood clot which is called a pulmonary embolism.

 Why all the fuss about Safety?